mimblewimble/grin/doc/coinbase_maturity.md

   * switch commitment hash `blake2(rJ)`
   * rangeproof

-To spend a regular transaction output two conditions must be met -
-* the output needs to be unspent
-* we need to prove ownership of the output
+To spend a regular transaction output two conditions must be met.
+We need to show the output has not been previously spent and we need to prove ownership of the output.

-Recall that a Grin transaction consists of the following -
+A Grin transaction consists of the following -

 * A set of inputs, each referencing a previous output being spent.
 * A set of new outputs that include -